Baystation12/Baystation12-Lore/Culture/Religion.md

 ### Christianity

-	Christianity exists much in the same way that it did long ago- Splintered all around by the various different ideas and faiths that make it up from Catholicism to Orthodox Christianity to Mormonism, and even the new-age beliefs such as Joshuaism and Heterdox
+	Christianity exists much in the same way that it did long ago- Splintered all around by the various different ideas and faiths that make it up from Catholicism to Orthodox Christianity to Mormonism, and even the new-age beliefs such as Joshuaism and Heterodox Christianity.
-Christianity.

  Today, the largest percentage of Christians (36%) follow the New Roman Catholic Church, named so due to its new location in Vaticano
 Seguendo, in South America.
 The Current Pope is Pope Leo XXI, who became as such in 2558.
 Since Humanity expanded into the stars,